 FAQs

-Does YouTube TV Block VPNs?
+Why Does YouTube TV Have Location Restrictions?

-How Does YouTube TV Know I'm Using a VPN?
+How Does YouTube TV Block VPNs?

 There are several ways YouTube TV detects VPN connections.

 Firstly, its automated detection system monitors in real-time IP addresses using the service, and cross-references them against a known list of VPN server addresses.
-If there’s a match, the system blocks the VPN IP address and you’ll see this error message: “YouTube TV VPN Proxy Detected.”

 The other common method used to block VPNs is if hundreds of users are streaming at the same time using the same IP address.
-In this case, YouTube will block the IP address in question and blacklist it.

 Can I Watch the NFL on YouTube TV without Sunday Ticket?

-You certainly can watch NFL games on YouTube TV without NFL Sunday Ticket.
-By changing your location with a VPN, you can watch Sunday games for free by accessing a live broadcast in a different state.
+By changing your location with a VPN and a location spoofer, you can watch any Sunday game you want accessing a live regional broadcast in a different state.